 The videos of our first three Technical Webinars of 2019 are now available to members only via the resources on the Members Only page or via the Technical Webinars link on the home page.

 Keep an eye out for upcoming technical webinars by checking APGA Events on the website.

 Gas and energy policy

 All of last year’s Convention sponsors have been contacted about their intentions for 2019 and so a list of available sponsorship options is now available from APGA’s Business Manager.
-The available sponsorship options range from $1000 to $11,650, with the benefits to be provided depending on your level of investment.
+The available sponsorship options begin at $1000 with the benefits to be provided depending on your level of investment.
 This is a wonderful opportunity to put your company’s name in front of the industry’s movers and shakers and for you to be associated with APGA’s flagship event for the year.
 Contact Steve Dobbie for more details.